...

 Apply from

-You must submit your application for this visa while you are outside of Australia.
-Additionally, you must remain outside of Australia while the immigration authorities process your application and make a decision regarding its outcome.
+You must submit your application for Subclass 115 visa while you are outside of Australia.
+Additionally, you must remain outside of Australia while the Department of Home Affairs processes your application and when they make a decision regarding its outcome.

 Processing times

-Due to the high demand for Other Family visas, processing times for these applications can be lengthy.
-To get an idea of the processing times, you can use the visa processing time guide tool, which provides information on recently decided applications.
-However, please note that this information is a general guide and may not be specific to your application.
+The processing times for Other Family visas can be lengthy due to the high demand exceeding the number of available places each year.
+To get an estimate of processing times, you can use the visa processing time guide tool, which provides information on recently decided applications.
+However, please note that this tool offers only a general guide and may not be specific to your application.

-Please be aware that applications for this visa are subject to capping and queueing, and processing priorities are determined based on various factors.
+It’s important to note that applications for this visa are subject to capping and queueing, which means that processing priorities are determined based on various factors.

 Your obligations